Betfair is the World’s Largest Peer to Peer Betting Exchange

 Betfair Cricket

-How Betfair Commission Works
+Betfair Commission

-How Betfair Discount Rate Works
+Discount Rate

-Each account starts with a single holiday.
-A new one is given every 3 months.
-You can store up to 4-holidays for future use.
-We can use their calendar to schedule a week long holiday.
-If we continue to bet during that holiday, we will not earn points.
-Understand, if you continue to bet the same amount each week, the decay won’t affect you.
-You’ll reach a point where the points deducted are the ones you’re earning each week.
+Betfair Discount RateEvery 10 pence (£0.10) paid in commission earns you a single Betfair point.
+As you accumulate points you’ll achieve a discount rate based on the figures shown in the chart to the right.
+This discount rate is calculated weekly (Sunday at midnight), and once calculated your points balance will be reduced by 15%.
+This is known as weekly decay – you can however prevent weekly decay by using holidays.
+Each account starts with a single holiday and then a new one is added every 3 months.
+You can have as many as 4-holidays stored for future use.
+When using their calendar to schedule a week long holiday, you can continue to bet during that holiday but will not earn points for any markets settled during this period.
+What’s important to note – if you continue to bet the same amount each week, the decay won’t affect you because you’ll reach a point where the points deducted are the ones you’re earning each week.

 Commission and Points Example